openannotation/annotator/doc/upgrading.rst

 In Annotator 2.0 the configuration of the storage component (:func:`annotator.storage.http`) is logically separate from a) the loading of annotations from storage, and b) the extension of annotations with additional data.
-An example which replicates the above behavior would look like this in Annotator 2.0::
+An example that replicates the above behavior would look like this in Annotator 2.0::